 Microsoft Teams Vulnerability Patch

 Microsoft collaborated with a security firm to find a fix to the security flaw within Teams.
 If not addressed, the attack could lead to an outsider gaining control of an organization’s accounts and possibly also scraping data from Teams.
 Among the data that could be compromised include passwords, business plans, private information about the organization, meetings, and more.
-This threat to the security was present whether an organization accesses Teams from the desktop or mobile app.
+This threat to the security was present whether an organization accessed Teams from the desktop or mobile app.

 With the arrival of the patch, it aims to address all of the above-mentioned vulnerabilities within the tool.
 This will give organizations that rely on Microsoft Teams to collaborate with other members, more confidence that confidential information is safe and won’t be accessed by malicious individuals.
 With the work-from-home setup still very much the case for many organizations, these threats will continue to exist as employees will rely on collaborative tools to perform their daily tasks.